darktable-org/dtorg/README.md

 ### Without make

 Testing the site without `make` installed may be easier in some cases, especially on windows.
-On these systems, you must first [install Hugo](https://gohugo.io/installation/) manually, then run `rm -rf public && hugo server --renderStaticToDisk` and navigate to `http://localhost:1313`.
+On these systems, you must first [install Hugo](https://gohugo.io/installation/) manually, then run hugo server --renderStaticToDisk` and navigate to `http://localhost:1313`.